 We believe safety is a factor in fun.
 How many times did I have this conversation with my mom?
 If it’s totally “Safe”, then it’s probably not very fun, and I’ll likely die of boredom or some other couch sitting disease.
 Live to ____ another day.
 Fill in the blank . . . climb, ride, race, fly . . . .
-The “Safest Bicycle Helmet” needs to be the connection between enjoying the fun and living comfortably to do it again tomorrow.
+The “Safest Bicycle Helmet” needs to be the connection between enjoying the fun and having protection sufficient to do it again tomorrow.

 Tune in for the Part 2, the next Engineer’s Perspective Post to focus on technologies of safety and see what we can derive from the fuzzy available data.
 It’s another piece of the quest for the safest bicycle helmet.
 Additionally, Part 3 is the Wrap-Up.
 This article was not supposed to be this long, but there is a ton of great information to learn, and to share.
 Enjoy.